harrysingh1991/tvh-m3u-generator/README.md

 - Datetime stamp when cache list was last updated
 - Table showing the channels in the cached list (column for each attribute in the file)
 - Light/Dark for easy viewing of different types of icons
-- Channel List manual refresh button, for use after TVH server changes and to avoid waiting.
+- Channel List manual refresh button, for use after TVH server changes and to avoid waiting or restarting of the container.

-IMPORTANT NOTE: A list is generated after the first time the playlist URL is called, and not when the container is started

 Docker Compose Example: